scarv/lwise/README.md

   ```

   includes
-  - ISE-enabled Rocket-Chip implementation,
+  - ISE-enabled Rocket Chip implementation,
   - hardware synthesis flow,
   - an emulator for the implementation,
-  - a FPGA implementation using Vivado
+  - an FPGA implementation using Vivado.

 - Get an ISE-enabled
   [Rocket-Chip](https://github.com/chipsalliance/rocket-chip.git)